 Past Executive Directors are Celia Partida Kelly (1995-1996), Kathy Lame (1996-1999), and Maartje Nolan (1999-2003).

 From a caseload of 10 cases per year, 10 mediators, a budget of $22,000, and one part-time employee, NCM has grown dramatically.
-NCM now handles approximately 1,000 cases a year, and has over 55 mediators, three full-time employees and three part-time employees with a budget in excess of $188,000.
+NCM now handles approximately 800 cases a year, and has over 55 mediators, and three full-time employees with a budget over $200,000 per year.